Table of contents

 • “Erase disk and install Ubuntu” is good unless you are famialr with disk partition.
 Make sure that important data in the disk have been backed up.

-• Make your name and computer's name short to have a nice prefix in the terminal: image
+• Use short <user name> and <computer's name> to have a nice prefix in the terminal: image

 • If you accidently configured some wrong/unwanted settings, reinstallation could be one of the simplest solution.